Advoca Health Ltd

 - Zero Data Retention: Crucially, we have strict zero data retention policies in place with these processors.
 This means no audio or transcription data is stored by them; it is only processed and the output (transcription or summary) returned to us.

-(b) For Legal Obligations and Enforcement
+(c) For Legal Obligations and Enforcement

 We do not sell your personal data to third parties.
+We do not share your personal data for cross-context behavioural advertising.

 5. How We Store and Secure Your Information